Meduza3/codenotary/task.md

     Frontend:
         Create a user-friendly interface that:
             Displays dependencies and their OpenSSF scores dynamically.
-            Uses a chart to visualize the scores of all dependencies.
-            Allows users to search for specific dependencies by name and view their scores.
+DONE =) Uses a chart to visualize the scores of all dependencies.
+DONE =) Allows users to search for specific dependencies by name and view their scores.
+DONE =)

     Integration with deps.dev:
         Dynamically fetch and update package information using the deps.dev API where applicable.
+DONE =)

     Documentation:
         Include a README with: